RunarVestmann/lotto_number_generator/README.md

 ## pip install beautifulsoup4 requests
 ## python lotto_number_generator.py

-After all that the numbers will appear in the txt files.
+After you've selected a lottery and how many rows you want the numbers will appear in txt files